cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/use_cases/smb.md

 # Access an SMB drive through Cloudflare Tunnel

 The Server Message Block (SMB) protocol allows users to read, write, and access shared resources on a network.
+Due to security risks, firewalls and ISPs usually block external users from accessing an SMB file share via its public IP address.
+With Cloudflare Tunnel, you can provide secure and simple SMB access to users outside of your network.

-Cloudflare Zero Trust offers two solutions to provide secure access to SMB file servers:
+Cloudflare Zero Trust offers two solutions for connecting to SMB servers:

 - [Private subnet routing with Cloudflare WARP to Tunnel](#connect-to-smb-server-with-warp-to-tunnel)
 - [Public hostname routing with `cloudflared access`](#connect-to-smb-server-with-cloudflared-access)